sCrypt-Inc/specification/docs/asm.rst

     }

     function lenFail(bytes b): int {
-        // this is wrong since there are TWO elements on stack upon return asm {
+        // this is wrong since the original top of stack is dropped asm {
+            op_drop
             op_size
         }
     }